chocolate-doom/chocolate-doom/README.md

 Libpng is © 1998-2014 Glenn Randers-Pehrson, © 1996-1997 Andreas Dilger, © 1995-1996 Guy Eric Schalnat, Group 42, Inc. and is released under the [libpng license](http://www.libpng.org/pub/png/src/libpng-LICENSE.txt).
 Zlib is © 1995-2013 Jean-loup Gailly and Mark Adler and is released under the [zlib license](http://www.zlib.net/zlib_license.html).

-The Crispy Doom icon (as shown at the top of this page) is composed of the [Chocolate Doom icon](https://www.chocolate-doom.org/wiki/images/7/77/Chocolate-logo.png) and a [photo](https://en.wikipedia.org/wiki/File:Potato-Chips.jpg) of potato crisps (Utz-brand, grandma's kettle-cooked style) by [Evan-Amos](https://commons.wikimedia.org/wiki/User:Evan-Amos) who kindly released it into the [public domain](https://en.wikipedia.org/wiki/Public_domain).
-The current high-resolution version of this icon has been contributed by JNechaevsky (formerly by Zodomaniac).
+The Crispy Doom icon (as shown at the top of this page) has been contributed by [Philip](https://github.com/kiwaph).